bangdo172/Vision_For_Blind/README.md

 There are 2 main features on this app:

 * Object Detection, powered by YOLOv3.
-Public API is available, please find instructions in API Folder, pay attention to README.md
+Public API is available, please find instructions in API Folder, pay attention to README.md.
-* News Reader, sources from The New York Times
+* News Reader, sources from The New York Times via voice on mobile phone.
+Users can listen summarized articles, ask virtual assistant for missing information.